2000 United States presidential election in Florida: Results

 Florida was the second of the 50 states (after Louisiana) to report its official results to the federal government (in a Certificate of Ascertainment submitted to the National Archivist, the manner prescribed for presidential elections).

 Results by county

+Bush became the first Republican to win the White House without carrying Palm Beach County since the county's founding in 1909.